Linn Wrangmark - IV-bracelet

-Mine and Frida’s project is to bring a new product to the market.
-The product is a bracelet which are to be used during intravenous treatments, like dialysis.
-The bracelet will replace tape and fixate the tubes used during treatment, to prevent the needle in the arm from moving.
-The problem our product is solving is well-know and was introduce to us by Gambro during a course in ergonomics, where the bracelet was initially developed.
+Mine and Frida’s project is the product IV-bracelet.
+A bracelet which are to be used during intravenous treatments, like dialysis or drip.
+The bracelet will replace tape and fixate tubes during all kinds of intravenous treatments, to prevent the needle in the arm from moving.
+The problem our product is solving is well-know yet unaddressed and was introduce to us by Gambro during a course in ergonomics, where the bracelet was initially developed.

 Who are you?
 Previous education/jobs/ experiences etc.

-Soon to be MSc graduate at LTH in mechanical engineering with industrial design.
-I’m a person who wants to develop products that make a difference.
+Graduated from LTH - MSc in mechanical engineering with industrial design.
+I’m a person who loves design and wants to develop products that make difference.
 I have earlier worked with administration, both at a health care centre and a bank and as a supervisor for a sports arena.
 I love watching movies and have had a long volleyball “career”, including an U21 SM gold – Go EVS!